anseki/leader-line/README.md

 attachment = LeaderLine.areaAnchor(element[, shape][, options])
 ```

-An attachment that is specified instead of a HTML element for the `start` or `end` option of the leader line, for indicating an area instead of the element.
+An attachment that is specified instead of an element for the `start` or `end` option of the leader line, for indicating an area instead of the element.
 The `options` argument is an Object that can have properties as options that are described later.

 The `element` and `shape` arguments are shortcuts to `options.element` and `options.shape`.
 Following two codes work same.